-Near-real-time data helped the utility stop a considerable leak in one home within hours.
+Near-real-time data helped the utility stop a 170-gallons-per-hour leak in one home within hours.

 In the mountain community of Big Sky, Montana, monitoring water systems can be challenging with the large seasonal population, extreme weather and elevation changes.
 Leaks and other issues may occur when no one is there to notice.
 To help solve the problem, Big Sky Water & Sewer District deployed a smart utility network from Xylem’s Sensus brand.
 The network helps the utility detect leaks faster and quickly respond to customer needs.

 Big Sky attracts skiers, mountain bikers and nature lovers to the Rocky Mountains.
 The gateway community to Yellowstone National Park has become a hot spot for seasonal residents and visitors who come from all over the country for breathtaking views and an abundance of outdoor recreation.

 “As the community water utility, we’re probably the closest thing there is to a town government here,” said Big Sky Water & Sewer District General Manager Ron Edwards.
 “We might be a small community, but that doesn’t mean we’re not expected to provide service worthy of the name Big Sky.”

 Big Sky Water & Sewer District aims to deliver a five-star experience for their 2,800 customers on par with any major resort town in the country.
 Their drive for excellence and enthusiasm for innovative technology puts them well on their way.

 In addition to the challenges of the seasonal population and weather, the District also bills quarterly, which makes finding leaks early on even more critical for customers.